drewm27/speakerrankings/small-medium-size.md

     - [Official Product Page](https://www.mifalife.net/en/speakers/W-series/WildRod)

 ### #17 B&O Beosound A1 3rd gen
-- Negatives: Distorts easier than the 2nd gen. Dipped area in the upper mids.
+- Negatives: Distorts easier than the 2nd gen with deeper bass.
+Dipped area in the upper mids.
 Not as deep of bass as the 2nd gen
 - Weight: 1.23lbs / 558g
 - Battery Life: 24 hours
 - Power Bank: No